danpalmer/heroku-buildpack-hammer/README.md

 #### Credits

-Tips on the general process of using Nginx on Heroku taken from mchung/heroku-buildpack-nginx by @mchung.
+Tips on the general process of using Nginx on Heroku taken from [heroku-buildpack-nginx](http://github.com/mchung/heroku-buildpack-nginx/) by [@mchung](http://github.com/mchung/).

+Nginx configuration taken from http://library.linode.com/web-servers/nginx/configuration/basic.